Professor Chennupati Jagadish on the National Press Club stage, sitting in a chair and speaking into a microphone

 The relationship between main powers is outlined by competitors.

-There is a world reconfiguration of our power methods, essential to decarbonise our economies, whereas not weakening them.
+There is a worldwide reconfiguration of our vitality methods, essential to decarbonise our economies, whereas not weakening them.

 And here is what issues for all of us in this room: science and technology sit on the absolute centre of these modifications.